maco2035/DiyHeliumHotspots/RAK2287/Raspberry Pi 4B/Guide.md

         "serv_port_up": 1680,
         "serv_port_down": 1680,
 ```
++ Save the file by pressing CTRL-X, and then Y, and then Enter to save changes

 + Change the pins that reset the concentrator - `nano reset_lgw.sh`
 edit the first 2 lines to this